Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 ---

+## Pipeline Output

+### Image result

-### Pipeline (video)
+### Video result

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+(1. Provide a link to your final video output.
+Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).)

 Here's a [link to my video result](./project_video.mp4)

 ---

+## Discussion

+### Problem during my implementation

+### Where my current pipeline will likey fail

+### Improvements to pipeline

-### Discussion
+### Future Feature

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+---

+## References

+something might be here

+---

+## Issues

+Feel free to submit issues and enhancement requests.
+If you see some bugs in here, you can contact me at my [twitter account](https://twitter.com/).